h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_Quiz.md

 2. Explain your reasoning by describing how scaling the feature vectors affects the optimal weight vector $\|\mathbf{w}\|$ and the geometric margin $1/\|\mathbf{w}\|$.

 For a detailed explanation of this problem, see [Question 25: Feature Space Scaling and Margin](L5_3_25_explanation.md).

+## Question 26

+### Problem Statement
+For non-linearly separable data, SVMs can map the input data into a higher-dimensional feature space where it becomes linearly separable.
+The "kernel trick" is a key innovation that makes this computationally feasible.

+#### Task
+1. Explain the main idea behind the kernel trick.
+Why is it called a "trick"?
+2. The dual formulation of the SVM optimization problem depends on the dot product of data points, $\mathbf{x}_i^T\mathbf{x}_j$.
+How does the kernel trick leverage this property?
+3. Consider a polynomial kernel $K(\mathbf{x}, \mathbf{z}) = (\mathbf{x}^T\mathbf{z} + 1)^2$.
+Explain why computing this kernel directly is more efficient than explicitly mapping $\mathbf{x}$ and $\mathbf{z}$ to the higher-dimensional space and then taking their dot product.
+4. What is the primary advantage of using the kernel trick for datasets where the desired feature space is very high-dimensional or even infinite-dimensional?

+For a detailed explanation of this problem, see [Question 26: The Essence of the Kernel Trick](L5_3_26_explanation.md).

+## Question 27

+### Problem Statement
+Not every function $K(\mathbf{x}, \mathbf{z})$ can be used as a valid kernel in an SVM.
+Mercer's theorem provides the condition a function must satisfy to be a valid kernel.

+#### Task
+1. What is the core requirement for a function to be a valid kernel? (i.e., what must it correspond to in some feature space?)
+2. State the condition from Mercer's theorem that allows us to check if a function $K(\mathbf{x}, \mathbf{z})$ is a valid kernel.
+3. Why is this condition important?
+What could go wrong during the SVM optimization if an invalid kernel is used?

+For a detailed explanation of this problem, see [Question 27: Understanding Mercer's Theorem](L5_3_27_explanation.md).